Frequency-aware SGD for Efficient Embedding Learning with Provable Benefits: Experiments

 \textbf{Criteo:} We observe qualitative behavior of CF-SGD similar to Movielens-1M dataset, as can be seen in Figure \ref{fig:criteo_train_fm},\ref{fig:criteo_test_fm}, \ref{fig:criteo_train_dfm},\ref{fig:criteo_test_dfm}.

 \textbf{Industrial Recommendation System:} We train an ultra-large industrial recommendation model with the proposed CF-SGD.
 The training data contains 10 days of user-item interaction records, with $\sim$2.5 billion examples per day.
 We use around $800$ features, with $\sim$100 million average number of tokens per feature.
 We compare CF-SGD with Adagrad, which has been carefully tuned in production usage.
 For both algorithms, we use a batch size of 64k and do one-pass training.
 Different from benchmark academic datasets, we use Normalized Entropy (NE) as the evaluating metric \citep{he2014practical} (smaller is better), which is the cross-entropy loss normalized by the entropy of background click through rate.
 Note that due to numerous iterations of the production model, any relative improvement $\sim 0.02 \%$ is considered to be significant.
-In Figure \ref{fig:production_train}, \ref{fig:production_train_diff} we compare the training NE curve CF-SGD and Adagrad, we can see that CF-SGD shows faster convergence than Adagrad during training.
+In Figure \ref{fig:production_train}, \ref{fig:production_train_diff} we compare the training NE curve CF-SGD and Adagrad, we can see that CF-SGD shows faster convergence than Adagrad during training (see NE difference \% in Figure \ref{fig:production_train_diff}).
 Moreover, from Table \ref{tab:production_eval} we can observe that CF-SGD also improves over Adagrad during the serving phase.